 With the future of a unified chess title in the balance, an agreement was struck; the original bathroom situation was reinstated, and the appeals committee resigned.
 Kramnik's forfeit was upheld, but Kramnik agreed to continue the match only while maintaining he had the right to protest the forfeited game at a later date if necessary.
 This was yet another threat to the successful completion of the match; a Topalov victory could mean endless controversy if the forfeit stood as part of his winning margin.

 For a while, it seemed as though this scenario may well play out.
 While games six and seven were drawn, Topalov broke through to tie the match by winning game eight, and then won the next game to take a 5-4 lead.
 Kramnik struck back immediately though, winning the tenth game.
 The final two games were drawn, forcing the match into rapid tiebreaks.
 Kramnik won the tiebreak 2.5-1.5, avoiding much of the drama that may have followed a Topalov win.

 However, that's not to say that there was no controversy after the match.
 Both during and after the match, Topalov's camp produced statistics that supposedly showed that Fritz 9 (at the time, the most commonly used professional chess engine) would have played a high percentage of the same moves that Kramnik played during the match.
-These claims were roundly criticized; no information was give as to the methods used to come up with Fritz's favored moves (such as the length of time the software was given to analyze a position), and no statistics were provided for the moves played by Topalov (who had also been accused of computer assistance in the past).
+These claims were roundly criticized; no information was given as to the methods used to come up with Fritz's favored moves (such as the length of time the software was given to analyze a position), and no statistics were provided for the moves played by Topalov (who had also been accused of computer assistance in the past).

 Most public support fell behind Kramnik; Topalov's claims and demands seemed ungrounded, and the behavior of both he and Danailov was widely seen as unsportsmanlike, even though it was ultimately Kramnik's decision to forfeit the fifth game that nearly caused the cancellation of the match.